coderrick/mitrealityhack27/README.md

-# MRSLLS
+# Mixer Reality Sign Learning Studio
 <img src="designs/32.png" height="250" width="300">
-ASL Mixer Reality Learning Studio

 This project was developed at the 2020 MIT Reality Hacks Hackathon.
 The purpose is to pioneer the way the we teach sign language now the we have new mediums and platforms like VR/AR.

 ## Installation